TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (e) A CNM may prescribe, provide samples of, and dispense any dangerous drug to a patient if, at the time of the prescription, the CNM has a valid CNM-client relationship with the patient, as defined in 126.96.36.199 NMAC.

 (3) Prescriptions: A CNM may prescribe by telephone, by written prescription, by e-mail, or through an electronic health record (EHR) system.
-Controlled substances may only be prescribed by written prescription.
+Controlled substances may only be prescribed by written or electronic prescription.
 A CNM prescription shall have the CNM's name, office address, and telephone number printed on it.
 In the event that a CNM is writing a prescription printed with the names of more than one CNM, the name of the CNM writing the individual prescription shall be indicated.
 The name and address of the client, the date of the prescription, the name and quantity of the drug prescribed, and directions for use shall be included on a prescription.

 (4) Labeling: When distributing a drug, a CNM shall label it with the client's name and date of birth; the date; instructions for use; and the CNM’s name, address, and telephone number.

-C. Guidelines for management of chronic pain or other conditions with controlled substances.
-The treatment of chronic pain or other conditions with various modalities, including controlled substances such as opiates and opioids, is a legitimate practice when done in the usual course of CNM practice.
+C. Guidelines for management of chronic pain or other conditions with controlled substances: The treatment of chronic pain or other conditions with various modalities, including controlled substances such as opiates and opioids, is a legitimate practice when done in the usual course of CNM practice.
 The goal when treating chronic pain is to reduce or eliminate pain and also to avoid development of or contribution to addiction, drug abuse, and overdosing.
 Effective dosages should be prescribed, with both under- and over-prescribing to be avoided, using patient protection as a guiding principle.
 The CNM should provide control of the patient’s pain for its duration, while effectively addressing other aspects of the patient’s functioning, including physical, psychological, social, and work-related factors.
-A CNM may treat patients with addiction, physical dependence, or tolerance who have legitimate pain, however such patients require very close monitoring and precise documentation.
+A CNM may treat clients/patients with addiction, physical dependence, or tolerance who have legitimate pain, however such clients/patients require very close monitoring and precise documentation.

 (1) If, in a CNM’s professional opinion, a patient is seeking pain medication for reasons that are not medically justified, the CNM is not required to prescribe controlled substances for the patient.